BartekCK/file-storage-system/docs/adr/0001-implement-rabbitmq-as-message-broker.md

 ## Decision

-App need to communicate between with other services, so we need run functions on other services and wait for result, that's why RabbitMQ was implemented.
+App need to communicate between services, so we need execute functions on external apps and wait for result, that's why RabbitMQ was implemented.

 ## Consequences

 NestJS with `@nestjs/microservices` package doesn't support all RabbitMQ features but RPC and pattern handler works great.
 App doesn't require to use exchanges or topic.
-RabbitMQ is also open source so we won't have unexpected additional costs on developer and production stage
+RabbitMQ is also open source so we won't have unexpected additional costs on developer and production stage .